-- being suitable for redevelopment for a variety of land uses. - 2.5.5 Development within the brief area will need to take account of the adjoining Opportunity Areas of Saxon Street and Town Centre East.
+- 2.5.4 The site lies within the Town Centre West Opportunity Area (see figure 6 SPD parameters plan) which is identified as being suitable for redevelopment for a variety of land uses. - 2.5.5 Development within the brief area will need to take account of the adjoining Opportunity Areas of Saxon Street and Town Centre East.
 The Illustrative Masterplan from the Urban Design Framework (Figure 7 above) indicates how the site might fit into the wider context.